Research Projects

 Many bacterial protein toxins exert their toxicity by modifying important functions of the host cells.
 The relevant physiological functions of the cells can be determined by dissecting the actions of the bacterial toxins.

-Fig. 2: Overall structure of Clostidium perfringens enterotoxin |
+Fig. 2: Overall structure of Clostidium perfringens enterotoxin.

-Fig. 3: B. pertussis, B. parapertussis, and B. bronchiseptica are closely related pathogenic bacteria.
-B. bronchiseptica with the largest genome shows the broadest host range, whereas B. pertussis with the smallest genome shows the narrowest range.
-B. pertussis is believed to have evolved from a lineage of B. bronchiseptica through deletion and/or translocation of a large number of genes. |
+B. bronchiseptica with the largest genome shows the broadest range of host while B. pertussis with the smallest genome shows the narrowest host range.
+It is believed that B. pertussis evolved from a lineage of B. bronchiseptica through deletion and/or translocation of a large number of genes.